Haikal02-alt/Eternal-Linux/README.md

 # Eternal Linux

+ETERNAL LINUX IS SCRAPPED SINCE THERE IS RSTURLA ETERNAL LINUX SO WILL BE SUPERSEDED BY SYSLACK LINUX

 Eternal Linux is a fedora based linux distro it is replacement of Triaxis GNU/Linux There is no iso it is built in pure diy fedora based secure distro Eternal Linux is not a fedora spin its a complete independent fedora based distro